huggingface/diffusers/examples/dreambooth/README.md

 The training results are summarized [here](https://api.wandb.ai/report/patrickvonplaten/xm6cd5q5).
 You can use the `Step` slider to see how the model learned the features of our subject while the model trained.

+Optionally, we can also train additional LoRA layers for the text encoder.
+Specify the `train_text_encoder` argument above for that.
+If you're interested to know more about how we enable this support, check out this [PR](https://github.com/huggingface/diffusers/pull/2918).

+With the default hyperparameters from the above, the training seems to go in a positive direction.
+Check out [this panel](https://wandb.ai/sayakpaul/dreambooth-lora/reports/test-23-04-17-17-00-13---Vmlldzo0MDkwNjMy).
+The trained LoRA layers are available [here](https://huggingface.co/sayakpaul/dreambooth).

 ### Inference

 After training, LoRA weights can be loaded very easily into the original pipeline.
 First, you need to